klierik/simple-magento-vagrant/README.md

 Server name: __simple-magento-vagrant.dev__

 ## How to use and/or customize. ##
+It will be work out of box but you can edit configuration if you need.

 __Change domain name__

 1. Open Vagrantfile and use find/replace tool to change